Tips for Sharing the Gospel of Jesus

 “Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you always, even unto the end of the world.
 Amen.” —Matthew 28:19–20 (KJV)

-“How then shall they call on him in whom they have not believed? and how shall they believe in him of whom they have not heard? and how shall they hear without a preacher?
-And how shall they preach, except they be sent? as it is written, How beautiful are the feet of them that preach the gospel of peace, and bring glad tidings of good things! … So then faith cometh by hearing, and hearing by the word of God.” —Romans 10: 14–15, 17 (KJV)
+“How then shall they call on Him in whom they have not believed?
+And how shall they believe in Him of whom they have not heard?
+And how shall they hear without a preacher?
+And how shall they preach unless they are sent?
+As it is written: ‘How beautiful are the feet of those who preach the gospel of peace, Who bring glad tidings of good things!’ . . .
+So then faith comes by hearing, and hearing by the word of God.” —Romans 10: 14–15, 17 (NKJV)

 1. REPENTANCE—We’re called to repentance when we surrender our lives to Jesus, which means to change and turn away from repetitive sin (Acts 3:19).
-People may view you as a hypocrite if you’re continuing to live in habitual sin and not bearing good fruit (Galatians 5:22–23).
-We all fall short and sin, but trying to live in obedience is important.
-The enemy knows our weaknesses and wants us to sin.
-Resist his temptations, so he will flee (James 4:7).
-As you grow closer to Jesus through His Word, prayer, and obedience, the Holy Spirit will transform your heart toward pleasing Him.
+People may view it as hypocritical if the witness is currently living in habitual sin and not bearing good fruit (Galatians 5:22–23).
+We all fall short and sin, but we must strive to live in obedience.
+James 4:7 (KJV) tells us, “Resist the devil, and he will flee from you.”
+As we grow closer to Jesus through His Word, prayer, and obedience, the Holy Spirit transforms our hearts toward pleasing Him.

 “Thou therefore, my son, be strong in the grace that is in Christ Jesus.
 And the things that thou hast heard of me among many witnesses, the same commit thou to faithful men, who shall be able to teach others also.” —2 Timothy 2:1–2 (KJV)